urbonegi/ethereum_workshop/README.md

 #### Install nodejs
 Download and install latest node.js from [here](https://nodejs.org/en/download/).
 Install nodejs by unpacking it and adding to the `PATH`.
+Note: if you installed node.js on you Mac OS like this, you would have to call all node commands via sudo.
+Alternatively use Homebrew to install node.js.
 ```bash
 $ sudo mkdir -p /usr/local/lib/nodejs
 $ sudo tar -xJvf node-v10.16.3-darwin-x64.tar -C /usr/local/lib/nodejs